Geometric Art

 The Origins of Geometric Abstraction

-The origins of Geometric Art can be traced to early 20th-century abstraction, where artists began breaking away from traditional representation.
-Cubism was an important catalyst, reshaping how form and space were perceived.
-Figures such as Kazimir Malevich, Piet Mondrian, and Josef Albers advanced these ideas, constructing compositions built on grids, circles, and squares.
+The origins of geometric art can be traced to early 20th-century abstraction, when artists began breaking away from traditional representation and developing what is now known as geometric abstraction.
+Cubism played a crucial role in reshaping how form and space were perceived.
+Artists such as Kazimir Malevich, Piet Mondrian, and Josef Albers advanced these ideas, constructing compositions based on grids, circles, and squares.

-This geometric approach embodied the spirit of modernism, favoring clarity, harmony, and universality over individual expression.
-Movements like Constructivism and the Bauhaus carried these ideas forward, linking art, architecture, and design through shared principles of order and balance.
+This approach embodied the spirit of modernism, favoring clarity, harmony, and universality over individual expression.
+Movements such as Constructivism and the Bauhaus carried these principles forward, linking art, architecture, and design through systems of order and balance.

-For collectors, these early contributions laid the groundwork for one of the most influential strands of modern abstract art.
-Geometric abstraction remains both timeless and forward-looking, appealing to those drawn to structure, clarity, and the pursuit of pure form.
+For collectors, these early developments laid the foundation for one of the most influential strands of modern abstract art.

 02